Bangor, Maine: Air

 Bangor International Airport (IATA: BGR, ICAO: KBGR) is a joint civil-military public airport 3 mi west of the city.
 It has a single runway measuring 11439 by 200 ft.
 Bangor is the last (or first) American airport along the great circle route between the U.S. East Coast and Europe, and in the 1970s and '80s it was a refuelling stop, until the development of longer-range jets in the 1990s.

 Healthcare

 Hospitals

 Bangor is home to two large hospitals, the Eastern Maine Medical Center and the Catholic-affiliated St. Joseph Hospital.
-As of 2012, the Bangor Metropolitan Statistical Area (Penobscot County) ranked in the top fifth for physicians per capita nationally (74th of 381).
-It is also within the top ten in the Northeast (i.e. north of Pennsylvania) and the top five in New England.
-In 2013, U.S. News & World Report ranked the Eastern Maine Medical Center as the second best hospital in Maine.

 Pandemics

 In 1832, a cholera epidemic in Saint John, New Brunswick, (part of the Second cholera pandemic) sent as many as eight hundred poor Irish immigrants walking to Bangor.
 This was the beginning of Maine's first substantial Irish-Catholic community.
 Competition with Americans for jobs caused a riot and resulting fire in 1833.
 In 1849–50, the Second cholera pandemic reached Bangor itself, killing 20–30 within the first week, 112 had died by October 1849.
 The final death toll was 161.
 A late outbreak of the disease in 1854 killed seventeen others.
 The victims in most cases were poor Irish immigrants.
 In 1872, a smallpox epidemic closed local schools.
 The Spanish flu pandemic of 1918, which was global in scope, struck over a thousand Bangoreans and killed more than a hundred.
 This was the worst 'natural disaster' in the city's history since the cholera epidemic of 1849.